 Another dip you may like is my BLT Stuffed Bread Bowl with also would be amazing for any sporting event get together.

-How To Reheat: To reheat the it simply add it back to the slow cooker on low heat until it is melted and hot.
-You can also add it to a microwave safe bowl and cook it in the microwave until melted and hot.
+How To Reheat: To reheat it simply add it back to the slow cooker on low heat until it is melted and hot.
+You can also add it to a microwave-safe bowl and cook it in the microwave until melted and hot.

 More Amazing Appetizer Recipes

 Here are some more great appetizer recipes to serve up to your guests: